privacypass/challenge-bypass-extension/docs/CONFIG.md

 #### config["spend-action"]["header-path-name"]

-The name of the header that contains a path thatis sending the redemption request.
+The name of the header that contains a path that is sending the redemption request.

+#### config["spend-action"]["empty-resp-headers"]

+If an empty set of response headers is received with the correct status code (as defined in `config["spending-restrictions"]["status-code"]`) then this object contains an array of strings that correspond to possible ways of acquiring the headers.
+Currently we only support `"direct-request"`, which sends a direct request to the same URL with a specific endpoint attached as defined in `config["opt-endpoints"]["challenge"]`.

+This option was introduced to mitigate problems with Chrome in conjunction with sub-resources hosted on separate Cloudflare domains.

 ### config["issue-action"]